Pulmonary Thromboendarterectomy (PTE) Surgery

 - Improve blood flow (hemodynamics) from the right side of the heart through the pulmonary arteries.

 - Improve symptoms and quality of life.
-Enable a clear pathway for the blood to engage in normal gas exchange so you can breathe easier.
+Enable a clear pathway for the blood to engage in normal gas exchange so you can breathe more easily.

 - Prevent heart failure and premature death.
 Alleviate stress on the right side of the heart by correcting pulmonary hypertension.

 What Happens During Surgery?

 PTE is an 8- to 10-hour procedure that involves opening the chest and attaching the patient to a heart-lung bypass machine, then cooling the patient’s body to about 64-68 degrees Fahrenheit.
 The cold temperature reduces the body's need for oxygen and protects organs during this unique surgery.

 During critical parts, the surgeons turn off the heart-lung machine, stopping circulation for up to 20 minutes, to create a bloodless surgical field.
 Then they open the arteries blocked by chronic clots and scar tissue.
 They repeat the on-off process with the heart-lung bypass machine until all the obstructing material is removed.

 Who Is a Candidate for PTE?